 Would we do it all again?
 Absolutely, and we’re not the only ones… We met several families who have returned time and time again.

-That’s the pull of Villa Pia Italy – affordable luxury and an-all inclusive break which, for the first time since we’ve had our boy, we returned home feeling like we had a proper holiday.
+That’s the pull of Villa Pia – affordable luxury and an-all inclusive break which, for the first time since we’ve had our boy, we returned home feeling like we had a proper holiday.
 That, my friends, is priceless…